oceanprotocol/docs/data-farming/predictoordf.md

 **Predictoor DF** is a DF stream that amplifies predictoors’ earnings, via extra sales to Predictoor data feeds.

-Predictoor DF weekly rewards are currently 500 USDC and 20,000 ROSE rewards.
+Predictoor DF weekly rewards are currently 500 USDC.

 ## Introduction